Trump agrees to keep U.S. troops in Syria for undetermined time to defeat ISIS

 Breaking News Emails

-WASHINGTON — President Donald Trump reluctantly agreed in a meeting with his national security team on Tuesday to keep U.S. troops in Syria for an undetermined period of time with the goal of defeating ISIS, a senior administration official said Wednesday.
+WASHINGTON — President Donald Trump reluctantly agreed in a meeting with his national security team Tuesday to keep U.S. troops in Syria for an undetermined period of time to defeat ISIS, but pressured them to end U.S. involvement in the conflict as soon as possible, a senior administration official said Wednesday.

+The official described Trump as frustrated and exasperated with the situation and the answers he was getting from his team.

 "He wasn’t thrilled about it, to say the least," the official said.

+His team said they couldn't put a time frame to how long it will take to defeat remaining ISIS forces and train local forces to maintain their gains after the U.S. leaves.

+The official said Trump "wasn’t thrilled about that either," but agreed to give the effort more time when advisers reminded him that he has criticized setting arbitrary deadlines in military operations, particularly withdrawal, in the past.

-"The president made his displeasure clear about any kind of long-term presence in Syria," the official said, adding that Trump said he wants other countries in the region to help fund the country's reconstruction.
+"The president made his displeasure clear about any kind of long-term presence in Syria," the official said, adding that Trump was trying "light a fire" under his team to get the military mission wrapped up.

+Joseph Dunford, the chairman of the joint chiefs of staff, and John Sullivan, the acting U.S. secretary of state, were in the meeting, which took place Tuesday after Trump's comments on Syria at a joint press conference with the Baltic heads of state, along with Mattis.
+John Bolton, Trump's nominee to replace H.R.
+McMaster, as national security adviser, was not in attendance, nor was Mike Pompeo, Trump's CIA director and pick to replace Rex Tillerson as secretary of state, according to the official.

+The official said Trump told his aides that he expects partner governments in the region to make good on verbal pledges to help pay for reconstruction.
+In the meeting, according to two U.S. officials, Trump said the Saudis would provide as much as $4 billion in stabilization efforts for Syria.

-The U.S. has around 2,000 forces on the ground fighting the terrorist group.
+The U.S. has around 2,000 forces on the ground in Syria fighting ISIS.

-Tuesday’s meeting followed a scramble by Trump’s national security aides to address his recent threat to pull out all U.S. forces in Syria.
+Tuesday’s meeting followed a scramble by Trump’s national security aides to address his recent threat to pull out all U.S. forces from Syria.

 Earlier Tuesday, Trump said he wanted to get out of Syria and bring U.S. troops back home — only moments after his top advisers said publicly that the fight against ISIS was not finished.